Galois Automorphisms and Classical Groups: Introduction

-\begin{pa} With regards to this, we obtain an important partial result, see \cref{prop:cuspidalisol}.
-Namely, we prove that cuspidal unipotent characters of $\GO(V)$ are rational valued.
+With regards to this, we obtain an important partial result, see Theorem~\ref{prop:cuspidalisol}.
+Namely, we prove that cuspidal unipotent characters of $\GO(V)$ are rational-valued.
 Extending the results of \cite{schaeffer-fry:2019:galois-automorphisms} to disconnected groups would easily yield the complete description.
 We intend to consider this in future work. \end{pa}

 \begin{pa} We end with a comment on the automorphism group of $\bG^F$ when $\bG = \SO(V)$ and $\dim(V)$ is even.
 Under certain conditions on $q$, we have $\rZ(\bG^F) \leqslant \rO^{p'}(\bG^F)$.
-When this happens, the group $\bG^F$ admits an automorphism that is not contained in the group $\Aso(\bG,F)$, see \cref{prop:aut-grp-quasisimp}.
+When this happens, the group $\bG^F$ admits an automorphism that is not contained in the group $\Aso(\bG,F)$, see Proposition~\ref{prop:aut-grp-quasisimp}.
 The action of this automorphism is closely related to the study of central characters.
 To give a complete description for the action of $\Aut(\bG^F)$ on $\Irr(\bG^F)$, we must also describe the action of this automorphism.
-This is dealt with in \cref{sec:notaso}. \end{pa}
+This is dealt with in Section~\ref{sec:notaso}. \end{pa}